jianjiang12/MLP-for-H2-splitting/README.md

 * `MLP`:

-Description: Machine Learning Potential (MLP) model used in Molecular Dynamics (MD) simulations to generate the results presented in the paper.
+- **Description**: Machine Learning Potential (MLP) model used in Molecular Dynamics (MD) simulations to generate the results presented in the paper.
-Details: The MD simulation code is based on Newton’s equations of motion.
+- **Details**: The MD simulation code is based on Newton’s equations of motion.